An uncrystallised funds pension lump sum (UFPLS) is a payment that can be made from any part of your SIPP that you have not previously accessed.

 Once you take an UFPLS from your SIPP, the amount you can contribute each year to your SIPP (and any other money purchase pensions) is restricted to £4,000 per annum.
 This is known as the money purchase annual allowance (MPAA).
 For more information see our pension contribution rules page.

-Jo has a SIPP valued at £100,000 which she has not used to provide her with any benefits.
+Jo has a SIPP valued at £100,000 which she hasn't yet accessed.
 She chooses to take an ad hoc UFPLS payment of £10,000 gross.
 Jo will receive one lump sum payment, £2,500 of which will represent the tax free element, and the balance will be subject to income tax.

 The remaining £90,000 of her SIPP will remain untouched and invested within the SIPP wrapper.